 Please discuss this problem with a dermatologist.
 She might have a solution to weaning off this antihistamine, perhaps with a short course of corticosteroids.

 People have tried a number of ways to overcome the chronic and nearly intolerable itching that may begin shortly after discontinuing cetirizine.
-Some people report that a gradual reduction in dose helps a bit and that after about two weeks, the itching slowly recedes and eventually disappears.
+Some people report that a gradual reduction in dose helps a bit and that after several weeks, the itching slowly recedes and eventually disappears.

 Since this Q&A was first published, we have come back to the topic of cetirizine withdrawal several times.
 You may want to review this Q&A and this one.
 The official prescribing information still contains no indication of a problem occurring with sudden withdrawal of the drug.